 Adapt to different cultures

-Incorporate staff who are contractors or do not have access to corporate email.
-At Recognize, we hear from a lot of companies who want to provide digital employee recognition to their company, but worry they won’t be able to connect with staff who don’t have corporate email addresses.
-The solution is finding a way for these employees to onboard and authenticate using an employee ID so they can send, receive, and redeem recognitions from shared terminals or their personal devices.
+Incorporate all your staff who are contractors or do not have access to the corporate email.
+At Recognize, we hear from a lot of companies who want to provide digital employee recognition to their company but worry they won’t be able to connect with staff who don’t have corporate email addresses.
+The solution is to find a way for these employees to be onboard and authenticated using an employee ID so they can send, receive, and redeem recognitions from shared terminals or their personal devices.

 Public & private recognition

 Allow for recognition to be private or public depending on the recipient’s wishes.
-Some people are more introverted and some more extroverted.
+Some people are more introverted, and some are more extroverted.
 Introverted employees will appreciate private recognition while more outgoing employees enjoy giving and receiving public recognition.
 Provide a program that gives both.
 This is also true for birthday and anniversary recognition.
-Older employees especially appreciate more private recognition of tenure and birthday.
+Older employees especially appreciate more private recognition of tenure and birthdays.

 Client-based employee recognition

 Tie recognition into professional development and skill progression.
-In the book “People Analytics in the Era of Big Data”, the author points out that once-a-year performance reviews are inadequate.
-If an employee is great during the last month of a performance review, then performs poorly the rest of the year, and picks up again the next performance review period, it can seem as if that employee is fantastic all year round.
-Only through continuous gathering of employee data will leadership gain real insight, both qualitative and quantitative, into their staff’s performance.
-Thus, tie a continuous positive feedback mechanism, such as an on-the-spot employee recognition program, into the performance review process.
+In the book “People Analytics in the Era of Big Data”, the author notes that once-a-year performance reviews are inadequate.
+If an employee is great during the last month of a performance review but performs poorly the rest of the year, it can seem as if that employee is fantastic all year round.

 Project-based monthly employee recognition

 Be sensitive to individual differences in rewards or even team outings.
-For instance, paintballing may be fun to some employees and quite the opposite to others.
+For instance, paintball may be fun to some employees and quite the opposite to others.
 To find what differences are present in your organization, use free or inexpensive tools such as Typeform.com to create surveys.
-They even have employee engagement template to choose and edit.
+They even have an “employee engagement template” to choose and edit.

-In contrast, in the technology industry where many employees are high skilled workers in the cutting edge, their recognition scheme may face different obstacles.
-For instance, oversaturating the group with too many recognition can dilute the meaning.
-The tools to integrate the rewards program depends also on the population it serves.
-A Github and Asana integrations where technology staff earn recognition from great code commits and great project launches will serve you well.
+In contrast, in the technology industry, where many employees are highly skilled, their recognition scheme may face different obstacles.
+For instance, oversaturating the group with too much recognition can dilute the meaning.
+The tools to integrate the rewards program also depend on the people it serves.
+A Github and Asanantegrations where technology staff earn recognition from great code will serve you well.

 See how Recognize helps companies promote company values and a culture of appreciation.Schedule Demo